British University Gaelic football Championship

-The British University Gaelic football Championship is an annual Gaelic football tournament held for universities in Great Britain.
+The British University Men's Gaelic football Championship is an annual Gaelic football tournament held for universities in Great Britain.
 It is organised by the BUGAA which is a branch of the Higher Education GAA committee which oversees Gaelic Games in Universities.
 The competition is also overseen by British Universities and Colleges Sport (BUCS).
 In GAA in Ireland trophies have tended to be named after Irish patriots or long-serving officials or heroic players, whereas the Irish diaspora at British Universities have perpetuated the names of young students who died soon after helping to establish Gaelic Games in British Universities.
 The Gaelic Football Championship Trophy, The Kevin Fallon Trophy, commemorates a Crewe & Alsager student who helped to organise the original competition in 1991.
-See also the British University Hurling Championship.